AI-enhanced Collective Intelligence: Applications and implications

 \subsection{Healthcare}

-The Human Diagnosis Project (Human Dx)~\cite{humandx} is an open online system of collective medical insights that provides healthcare support to patients.
-Human Dx enables healthcare professionals worldwide to contribute expertise and collaborate on complex diagnostic cases~\cite{humandx_ci}.
+In a similar vein, the healthcare sector also leverages AI-enhanced collective intelligence, addressing challenges such as diagnostic accuracy and medical data analysis, which are critical for improving patient outcomes and advancing medical research.
+The Human Diagnosis Project (humandx.org) is an open online system of collective medical insights that provides healthcare support to patients.
+Human Dx enables healthcare professionals worldwide to contribute expertise and collaborate on complex diagnostic cases.
 The platform facilitates idea exchange and mutual learning to ultimately benefit patient care by utilizing machine learning techniques that automatically learn from classifying patterns in crowdsourced data.
 Human Dx makes the most of limited medical resources by harnessing the collective intelligence of human physicians and AI, enabling more accurate, affordable, and accessible care for those in need.

 CrowdEEG~\cite{crowdEEG} is a collaborative annotation tool for medical time series data.
 The project combines human and machine intelligence for scalable and accurate human clinical EEG data analysis.
 It trains machine learning algorithms using feedback from clinical experts and non-expert crowds to perform feature detection or classification tasks on medical time series data.